SalesConnection/Caction-Support/docs/User_Types_Default_Access.md

 ##  What is user type?
 <aside>

 User type determines the access a user has to the data in the system.
-For example, an Admin account user has access to all subordinate data (their schedules, jobs, etc), while a Staff account user does not. <br>
+For example, an Admin account user has access to all subordinate data (their schedules, jobs, etc), while a Staff account user does not. <br><br>

 There are 5 user types: Main Admin, Admin, Sub Admin, Staff, and Associate User